 What are Core Web Vitals?

 In 2020, Google launched Core Web Vitals, a new set of website performance metrics that highlight aspects of web page development that impact user experience: page loading, interactivity, and visual stability.
-Core Web Vitals will be ranking factors as part of the Google’s Page Experience Update in May of 2021.
+Core Web Vitals will be ranking factors as part of the Google’s Page Experience Update beginning in mid-June 2021.
 In order to have optimal SEO rankings, brands will need to have good scores around the three key Core Web Vitals metrics: Largest Contentful Paint (LCP).
 First Input Delay (FID), and Cumulative Layout Shift (CLS).

 Why are they so important?